Argentina at the Copa América

 The Copa América is South America's major tournament in senior men's football and determines the continental champion.
 Until 1967, the tournament was known as "South American Championship".
 It is the oldest continental championship in the world with its first edition held in 1916.

-Argentina has won the tournament fifteen times, the joint-record holder with Uruguay.
-However, they do lead the all-time table, have the highest number of victories and hold various other records.
+Argentina has won the tournament sixteen times, the most of any team.
+They also lead the all-time table, have the highest number of victories and hold various other records.

 Argentina are the only team to win the title three consecutive times (1945–1947).
-The last time they won the tournament was in 2021.
-In 2015 and 2016, they proceeded to the final, only to lose to Chile in a penalty shoot-out on both occasions, even though they have never once lost to Chile over regular time in tournament history (28 matches).
+The last time they won the tournament was in 2024.
+In 2015 and 2016, they proceeded to the final, only to lose to Chile in a penalty shoot-out on both occasions, even though they have never once lost to Chile over regular time in tournament history (30 matches).

 Overall record

-Winning finals
+Decisive matches and finals

-In the era of the South American Championship, Round robins were more commonly played than knock-out tournaments.
+In the era of the South American Championship, round robins were more commonly played than knock-out tournaments.
 Listed are the decisive matches which secured Argentina the respective titles.

 Record by opponent

 Argentina has only positive head-to-head-records at the Copa América.
-Four out of nine CONMEBOL-members have never beaten the Albiceleste in regular time in a combined 74 attempts.
+Four out of nine CONMEBOL members have never beaten the Albiceleste in regulation time in a combined 79 attempts.